 Ages 4+: A blue crayon is labeled as "red".
 The message is about being true to your inner self and following your own path despite other's expectations and misguided help.

 Ages 5+: This book is sensitive to those with traditional families and those with non-traditional families, including stepparents and multiple homes, multigenerational families, and foster care and adoption.
 It includes male and female anatomy, sexual intercourse, and a discussion of donor sperm and IVF.
 Fetal development, multiples, miscarriage, different kinds of birth, preemies, and congenital disabilities are also discussed.

 Ages 5+: This book discusses how boys and girls are different, while being sensitive to gender roles.
 It emphasizes respecting privacy and mentions masturbation as well as good and bad touch.
 It discusses (but does not illustrate) vaginal intercourse.
 Pregnancy and birth are also included.

 Ages 5+.
-This brightly illustrated children's book provides a straightforward introduction to gender for anyone aged 5+.
-It presents clear and direct language for understanding and talking about how we experience gender: our bodies, our expression and our identity.
-An interactive three-layered wheel included in the book is a simple, yet powerful, tool to clearly demonstrate the difference between our body, how we express ourselves through our clothes and hobbies, and our gender identity.
-Ideal for use in the classroom or at home, a short page-by-page guide for adults at the back of the book further explains the key concepts and identifies useful discussion points.
+This is a straightforward introduction to gender identity.
+An interactive three-layered wheel included in the book is a simple and powerful tool to clearly demonstrate the difference between our body, how we express ourselves through our clothes and hobbies, and our gender identity.

 Ages 6+.
 For more than twenty years, Where Did I Come From? has helped parents explain the facts of life to their curious children.
 Millions of children have enjoyed the humor and honesty in this book, while learning how babies are really made.